25 Amazing Facts About Science for School Assembly.

 Cosmic Events.

-An interesting feature of the celestial sphere is the celestial explosion, a supernova—the final stage of a star’s life cycle.
+An interesting aspect of the celestial sphere is the celestial explosion, a supernova—the final stage of a star’s life cycle.

-I can recall NASA photography of so many supernovae that are seen to depict a very dynamic universe.
+These events are extremely bright, sometimes outshining entire galaxies.
+I remember NASA photographs of many supernovae that showcase a very dynamic universe.

 The Amazing World of Animals For School Assembly About Science